RyanCCK/CSE360-Group-Project-Team-24/README.md

 Next, run the program in Eclipse.

-To log in as a customer, use the username "jode123", and the password "password", then click the login button.
+To log in as a customer, use the username "jdoe123", and the password "password", then click the login button.

-To log in as an employee, navigate to the employee tab at the top left and use the username "rwater100" and the password "waterfall".
+To log in as a chef employee, navigate to the employee tab at the top left and use the username "rwater100" and the password "waterfall".
+To log in as a cashier employee, navigate to the employee tab at the top left and use the username "gbox000" and the password "models".